XertroV/Rebind-MasterPlus-Extreme-Edition-DX-v4/README.md

 This plugin adds a menu to the Openplanet menubar that let's you rebind any button very quickly.
 It (hopefully!) can do everything that the main menu input settings can do.

+todo:

+- [ ] abort operation on change of scene

 ### Menu Structure

 * Section: Selected Input